Prince Charles Philippe, Duke of Nemours: Biography

 Charles-Philippe d'Orléans was born on 4 April 1905 at the family home, a private mansion on the rue Borghèse in Neuilly-sur-Seine; he was nicknamed "Chappy" in the family context.
 Prince Charles-Philippe was educated as a child by a tutor who was at one time coveted by the Duchess of Guise for the Count of Paris.

 He was Grand Master of the Order of Saint Lazarus from 1967 to 1969, with Prince Michel d'Orléans (born in 1940) as coadjutor.

 In 1967, Prince Charles-Philippe was the only member of the Orléans family to attend the wedding of Prince Michel d'Orléans with Béatrice Pasquier de Franclieu.
 The Count of Paris, Prince Michel's father, disapproved of this union and had forbidden members of his family to attend.
 To thank him for this support, Prince Michel asked the Duke of Nemours to be the godfather of his first child, Princess Clotilde (born on December 28, 1968, in Casablanca), and named his first son Charles-Philippe.

 The Duke of Nemours wanted his title to pass to Prince Michel after his death.
-However, on December 10, 1976, six years after the death of Prince Charles-Philippe, Prince Michel would be named Count of Evreux by his father, the Count of Paris.
+However, on December 10, 1976, six years after the death of Prince Charles-Philippe, Prince Michel would be named Count of Évreux by his father, the Count of Paris.